bdownesNY/nysif-demo/README.md

 # ToDo App with CI/CD Pipeline

 A simple ToDo app built with React and integrated with a CI/CD pipeline using GitHub Actions.
-The app is automatically deployed to GitHub Pages whenever changes are pushed to the `main` branch.
+The app is automatically deployed to GitHub Pages whenever changes are pushed to the `main` branch..

 ## CI/CD Workflow